marinuslouw/exegetic-new-site/content/careers/data-scientist-senior.md

 - Driven to learn and master new technologies
 - Independent and self-motivated, with good time management skills
 - Values collaboration and sharing of expertise and knowledge

 ### Responsibilities

-## Data Scientist - Junior

-**The Role:** xxx

-### Qualifications

-- Degree in a relevant field
-- Programming experience with Python, R and SQL
-- Good presentation and communication skills

-### Responsibilities